 Fortunately, there are ways to relieve chronic stress and protect your heart in the process.

-“If you find yourself struggling at work and in life due to excessive job-related stress for no fault of your own, ask yourself if the work needs to be modified,” said Dr. Yu.
+“If you find yourself struggling at work and in life due to job-related stress, ask yourself if your work needs to be modified,” Dr. Yu says.
 “Maybe there are opportunities to reduce your workload, adjust your job duties or change shifts, all of which could help to preserve your long-term health.
 If you’ve exhausted those options, it may be time to consider a new job altogether.”

-If it isn’t possible to make changes to the work itself, there are a few additional things you can try:
+If it isn’t possible to make changes to the work itself, you can try other measures:

 - Journal: Studies suggest writing down your thoughts can be good for both physical and mental health.

-- Set Boundaries: While it can be tempting to extend your work day to finish up a few more things on your to-do list, science suggests calling it a day instead.
+- Set boundaries: While it can be tempting to extend your work day to finish up a few more items on your to-do list, science suggests calling it a day instead.

-- Exercise: Countless research has shown exercise can improve your mental and physical well-being.
+- Exercise: Countless studies have found exercise can improve your mental and physical well-being.
 Even 30 minutes of walking can help.

 - Socialize: Research shows building a good social support system can help you better tolerate stress.